How did you approach such a large-scale project?

 Can you tell us about the title, ‘Hopscotch (Rayuela)’?

 The title borrows its name from the eponymous, experimental novel by Argentine writer Julio Cortázar.
-Published in 1963, the novel follows a non-linear narrative that can be read in multiple sequences, jumping from chapter to chapter, as suggested by the title, like the traditional children’s street game.
-As with the book and the game, my art program hopscotches through the city, shaping possible journeys and different paths through urban space, creating unexpected connections between sites and oeuvres.
+Published in 1963, the novel follows a nonlinear narrative that can be read in multiple sequences, jumping from chapter to chapter, as suggested by the title, like the traditional children’s street game.
+As with the book and the game, my art program hopscotches through the city, shaping possible journeys and different paths through urban space, creating unexpected connections between sites and works.

-Many of the artists focus on the representation of bodies, both as tools for performances and collective actions, and as a locus for the construction of identities and communities.
+Many of the artists focus on the representation of bodies, both as tools for performances and collective

-With regard to the Argentine artists in the program, I wanted to focus on younger artists like Ad Minoliti, Gabriel Chaile, Santiago de Paoli, and Luciana Lamothe because they have had less opportunities internationally.
+With regard to the Argentine artists in the program, I wanted to focus on younger artists like Ad Minoliti, Gabriel Chaile, Santiago de Paoli, and Luciana Lamothe because they have had fewer opportunities internationally.
 I wanted to ensure that there are some surprises.

-Other participating artists include Eduardo Basualdo, Alex Da Corte, Narcisa Hirsch, David Horvitz, Leandro Katz, Barbara Kruger, Eduardo Navarro, Alexandra Pirici, Mika Rottenberg, Mariela Scafati, Vivian Suter, and Stan VanDerBeek.
+There are great projects by more-established artists, too, including Alex Da Corte, Narcisa Hirsch, David Horvitz, Leandro Katz, Barbara Kruger, Eduardo Navarro, Alexandra Pirici, Mika Rottenberg, Mariela Scafati, Vivian Suter, and Stan VanDerBeek.